cronvel/nextgen-events/documentation.md

 * A context can be temporarly *disabled*
 * A context can be in *queue* mode: events for its listeners are stored, they will be *resumed* when the context is enabled again
 * Context serialization: async listeners can be run one after the other is fully completed
+* **NEW: proxy services!** Abstract away your network: emit and listen to emitter on the other side of the plug!

 Emitting events asynchronously or registering a listener that will be triggered asynchronously because it performs non-critical tasks has some virtues: it gives some breath to the event-loop, so important I/O can be processed as soon as possible.